Surely, if you are a financial planner then holding back from giving advice would seem counter-productive, right?

 You could call this a gap conversation.

-The purpose of the gap conversation is for both you and your client to see the gaps in both their outer and inner life.
-To read, ‘How to successfully sell financial planning’, click here.
+The purpose of the gap conversation is for both you and your client to begin to see the gaps in both their outer and inner life.
+(To read, ‘How to successfully sell financial planning’, click here.)

 Where do opportunities come from?

-There is always the opportunity to serve clients in deeper, more creative ways, and make a bigger difference in their lives.
+There will often be the opportunity to serve clients in deeper, more creative ways, and make a bigger difference in their lives.

 But this won’t happen if you jump on the first problem you see.
 It happens because you are willing to keep exploring.